The Top 5 Time Management Techniques for Productivity

 Handling time management can be a struggle for even the most organized employees.
-Distractions and diversions lurk all around both at the office and at home, and time can slip away until you’re left wondering how 5 p.m. came so quickly.
+Statistics show less than 1 in 5 people know how to properly manage their time!
+Distractions and diversions lurk all around at the office and home, and time can slip away until you’re left wondering: how did 5 p.m. come so quickly?

 Using a tried and true technique for staying on task and categorizing your time can stop your day from slipping away from you, so we rounded up and tested five of the best time management techniques for productivity.
 Here are our findings: